rticommunity/kubernetes-examples/external_to_pod_gw/README.md

 `$ kubectl create -f rtiroutingservice.yaml`

-This step creates a StatefulSet and a NodePort service for RTI RS.
+This step creates a StatefulSet for RTI Routing Service.

 #### 6. Create a Deployment for a RTI DDS Ping subscriber
 `$ kubectl create -f rtiddsping_cds_sub.yaml`